Terahertz-driven parametric excitation of Raman-active phonons in LaAlO$_{3}$

-LAO is a versatile material: as a single bulk crystal is commonly used as a substrate for the epitaxial growth of other perovskite oxides, and, as a thin film, it constitutes a building block for heterostructures and devices based on functional interfaces \cite{COLL20191}.
-LAO is a wide gap insulator ($E_{\text{gap}}$=6.1 eV), with a perovskite structure that undergoes a cubic R$\overline{3}$c to rhombohedral Pm$\overline{3}$m phase transition at $T=813$ K, associated with the rotation of the AlO$_6$ octahedra in anti-phase about the pseudocubic [111] axis \cite{hatt2010structural}.
-At the same temperature, the material becomes ferroelastic \cite{kustov2018laalo3,yokota2020domain}.
-For our experiments, we use a double-side polished LaAlO$_{3}$[100] bulk crystal with a thickness of 0.5 mm.
-The material's nonlinear optical response is measured in a pump-probe experimental configuration, where the pump used is either a near-infrared (1300 nm) or broadband single-cycle terahertz radiation.
-The near-infrared radiation is generated via optical parametric amplification of a 40 fs-long pulse centered at 800 nm wavelength, produced by a 1 kHz Ti:Sapphire amplifier.
-The wavelength and pulse duration of the near-infrared pump are 1300 nm and, respectively, 60 fs.
-Broadband (0.5 - 3THz) single-cycle terahertz radiation is generated by optical rectification of the same near-infrared laser pulse in the organic crystal OH1 \cite{brunner2008hydrogen}.
-The terahertz pulses were then focused on the sample using parabolic mirrors to a maximum field amplitude of 700kV/cm.
-We use a pair of wire-grid polarizers to control the amplitude of the THz field for conducting field-dependence measurements.
-The electro-optical sampling of the generated THz electric field is shown in the Extended Data.
+LAO is a versatile material: as a single bulk crystal, it is commonly used as a substrate for the epitaxial growth of other perovskite oxides, and, as a thin film, it constitutes a building block for heterostructures and devices based on functional interfaces \cite{COLL20191}.
+It is a wide gap insulator ($E_{\text{gap}}$=6.1 eV), with a perovskite structure that undergoes a cubic R$\overline{3}$c to rhombohedral Pm$\overline{3}$m phase transition at $T=813$ K, associated with the rotation of the AlO$_6$ octahedra in anti-phase about the pseudocubic [111] axis \cite{hatt2010structural}.
+At the same temperature, the material becomes ferroelastic\cite{kustov2018laalo3,yokota2020domain}, where elastic properties and low-energy optical vibrations are intimately related\cite{carpenter2009elasticI,carpenter2009elasticII, carpenter2009elasticIII,carpenter2009elasticIV}.
+For our experiments, we use a double-sided polished LaAlO$_{3}$[100] bulk crystal with a thickness of 0.5 mm.
+The material's nonlinear optical response is measured in a pump-probe experimental configuration, where the pump used is either a near-infrared pulse at 1300 nm or a broadband single-cycle terahertz pulse.
+In Fig.\ref{fig1}(a), we show the experimental configuration.
+The near-infrared radiation is generated via optical parametric amplification of a 40-fs-long pulse centered at 800 nm, produced by a 1 kHz Ti:Sapphire amplifier.
+The pulse duration of the near-infrared pump is 60 fs.
+Broadband (0.5-3 THz) single-cycle terahertz radiation is generated by optical rectification of the same near-infrared laser pulse in the organic crystal OH1 \cite{brunner2008hydrogen}.
+The terahertz pulses are focused on the sample using parabolic mirrors to a maximum field amplitude of 700 kV/cm.
+We use a pair of wire-grid polarizers to control the amplitude of the THz field for conducting field-dependent measurements.
+The electro-optically sampled THz electric field is shown in gray in Fig.~\ref{fig2}(a) and in Fig.~\ref{fig2}(b), in time and frequency domains, respectively.
 The probe pulses are produced by the same 1 kHz amplifier used to generate the pump radiation.
-The geometry of the pump and probe steup is shown in Figure \ref{fig1}a.
-A half-wave plate together with a Wollaston prism is used to implement a balanced detection scheme with two photodiodes.
+The geometry of the pump-probe setup is shown in Fig.~\ref{fig1}(a).
+A half-wave plate and a Wollaston prism are used to implement a balanced detection scheme with two photodiodes.